 There is a particular flavour of ‘90s weirdness that is impossible to name and impossible to replicate now.
 It’s a genuine meld of camp sensibility, a winking humour layered with double entendres and timelessness.
 Films like The Addams Family (1991), Men in Black (1997), Beetlejuice (1988) and, of course, Tank Girl exist in their own particular universe, partially divorced from the era in which they were made.
 They walk a fine line between campiness and earnestness.

 Tank Girl was the first true unruly female anti-hero.
 There hasn’t really been such a powerful, no-holds-barred riotous female character on screen until very recently.
 Tank Girl walked so Harley Quinn could run.
 To no one’s surprise, Margot Robbie’s production company has now optioned the rights to make a new Tank Girl adaptation.
-In Talalay and Petty’s hands, she deviated from the comic books but became her own, unique blend of madness, humour and sexiness.
+In Talalay and Petty’s hands, she deviated from the comic books but became her own, unique blend of madness, humor and sexiness.
 Petty says it best: “She doesn’t need to fit into a system.
 She’s her own system.”